In Madrid, Miriam Bäckström merges photography and textiles in a hypnotic exhibition

 The process of making her image-objects includes three stages.
 The first involves photographing small pieces of textiles or metals extremely close.
 The second step is to translate the images into detailed instructions for automated jacquard looms.
 These are then weaved into silk tapestries.
 Finally, she stretches the textiles over geometric shapes.
 The result offers shimmering works, revelling in colourful detail and visual texture.

 The exhibition includes Advanced Cone I (2019) and Tetrahedron (2024) which are larger scale pieces, while Bicone Double Mirrored I (2023) is smaller.
-These pieces are complimented with new pieces including the series Concentric (2024-25).
+These works are complimented with new pieces including the series Concentric (2024-25).

 Installation view: Extensions, Galería Elba Benítez, Madrid, Spain, 2025.
 Photo credit: Luis Asín.
 Courtesy of Miriam Bäckström and Galería Elba Benítez